About our Spain Picos & Portugal Motorcycle Tour B –

-We are going to start the day and follow the river Douro switching from one bank to the other as we leave weave our way through vineyard after vineyard.
+Following the river Douro switching from one bank to the other as we leave weave our way through vineyard after vineyard, what a relaxing day.
 Its then onto the sweeping twist and turns all the way to Breganca.

 Braganca – Leon (205 miles)

-Starting the day in the Parque natural de Montesinho then heading back into Spain riding the high mountain pass into Ponferrada and onto Leon for the night.
+From the Parque natural de Montesinho heading back into Spain riding the high mountain pass into Ponferrada and onto Leon for the night.
 Motorcycle touring is about riding, scenery, roads, and people.
 Sometimes there is nothing more to say about a day, its all in the experience.

 Leon to Pechon (175 miles)

 After a great night in Leon we make our way back into the Picos today, up past the Dam at Embalse del Porma following the banks of the lakes round to Riano for a lunch break and a garage with the best view in Europe.
 Lunch, it’s over the mountain top with its stunning road surface and views for hundreds of miles.
 We drop down towards Potes via hairpin bends and fast sweepers tracing the mountain side.
 Back into Cantabria, passing through the Parque Natural Fuentes Cabrionas Y Fuente Cobre and the Valles Altos del Nansay Y Saja Y Alto Campoo on our way to the Cantabria Coast for the nights rest and more vino and tapas.